microsoft/BotFramework-Composer/docs/how-to-add-qna-to-bot.md

 ## Knowledge base limits

-Composer allows for a bot to connect to one knowledge base with one or more dialog integrations.
+You can use Connect to a **QnAKnowledgeBase** Action to connect to only one knowledge base per dialog.

-If you need to connect to multiple knowledge bases, you can use a Composer integration for the first knowledge base, then use an other knowledge bases from within the code of the bot, instead of the flow designer.
+If your bot scenario requires you to connect to multiple knowledge bases, merge to create one knowledge base - merging existing knowledge bases and use **Connect to QnAKnowledgeBase** Action to build your dialog.

-A best practice is to merge all knowledge bases of a bot into a single knowledge base.
+If your scenario requires you to connect multiple knowledge bases and show the single answer, from the knowledge base with higher confidence score to the end user, use the **Send an HTTP request** Action to make two HTTP calls to two published knowledge bases, manipulate the response payload to compare the confidence scores and decide which answer should be shown to the end user.

+## Bots with Language Understanding (LUIS) and QnA Maker

+Composer allows you to build bots that contain both QnA Maker and LUIS dialogs.
+A best practice is to set the confidence threshold for LUIS intent prediction and trigger QnA Maker through **Handle Unknown Intent** event.
+[This sample]() demonstrates the best practice to build a bot using QnA Maker and LUIS intents.